Graphons arising from graphs definable over finite fields: Finite fields

 partition $\A^1$.
 Let $\bW$ be the definable function which returns $1$ on $\bU_0\times\bU_0\cup\bU_1\times\bU_1$ and $0$ elsewhere.
 The definable stepfunction $\bW$ regularises $\bGamma$, and the set of accumulation points of $\bGamma(\F_q)$ in the space of graphons is

-where the former denotes the stepfunction associated to the graph with incidence matrix $ $, which is the accumulation point of $\bGamma(\F_q)$ for odd $q$, and the latter is the constant graphon $1$, which is the accumulation point of $\bGamma(\F_q)$ for even $q$. \end{example}
+where the former denotes the stepfunction associated to the graph with edge weights matrix $ $ as in \ref{assoc-incid}, which is the accumulation point of $\bGamma(\F_q)$ for odd $q$, and the latter is the constant graphon $1$, which is the accumulation point of $\bGamma(\F_q)$ for even $q$. \end{example}

 In the following example, unlike in Example~\ref{paley}, the limit behaviour is not determined by the characteristic only. \begin{example} Let us define the graph $\bGamma$ on $\A^1$ through the edge relation